ewissel/hAMRoaster/README.md

 spades.py --meta  --pe1-1 combo_1.fq --pe1-2 combo_2.fq -o fasta/
 ```

-With this, three mock communities were generated, again, for the three coverage levels (5x,50x, and 100x).If you run into any issues with this section, I recommend checking that the number of reads (lines) and bases (words) is the same across your input files for each step, which you can check with `wc combo_*`.
+With this, three mock communities were generated for the three coverage levels (5x,50x, and 100x).If you run into any issues with this section, I recommend checking that the number of reads (lines) and bases (words) is the same across your input files for each step, which you can check with `wc combo_*`.

 ## Creating a community with Restrictive Resistance